rhythms fall intensive 2026

 for teachers & aspiring teachers

 Join Rhythms, Portland’s Best Pilates Studio 2025, for a three-weekend training designed to deepen your teaching and expand your movement toolkit.
-Each weekend dives into a different focus, from philosophy & anatomy to creativity & sequencing.
-You can take one or attend all three.
-Complete all three weekends to earn a certificate of completion.
+Each weekend explores a different focus, from Pilates philosophy and functional anatomy to creativity, sequencing, and teaching skills.
+This program is centered around building a custom toolkit for the population you want to work with.
+You’ll build language, clarity, and practical skills to better serve your chosen demographic.

 who is this for